Blue Sky Habitat Fund

 Applegate River, Josephine County, Oregon

-This project will remove three dams in the Coho-bearing Slate Creek subbasin, tributary to the Applegate River.
-Harboldt Dam, listed as a 2019 ODFW statewide fish passage priority, will come out, along with 2 dams on Slate tributary Welter Creek.
-This project will significantly improve access to approximately 15 miles of spawning and rearing habitat, move an approximately 0.6 cfs diversion 950 feet downstream, replace 1,000 feet of leaky canal with pipe, remove a relic road abutment, and decommission a section of logging road.
+This project removed three dams in the Coho-bearing Slate Creek subbasin, tributary to the Applegate River.
+This project improved access to ~15 miles of spawning and rearing habitat, moved an ~0.6 cfs diversion downstream, replaced 1,000 feet of leaky canal with pipe, removed a relic road abutment, and decommissioned a section of logging road.

 Upper Phillips Fish Passage and Instream Flow Enhancement Project – Applegate Partnership